cswclui/katacoda-scenarios-1/12factor-010/step03.md

 Take a look around the `Jenkinsfile`.
 Notice that except for  navigating to  a different branch on GitHub and using a different `tag` when creating the `docker` image for the deployment, the pipeline script in the `Jenkinsfile` for `V2` is the same as the pipeline script in `V1`.

-As mentioned above, keep processes identical is a key concept of the principle of [Dev/Prod Parity](https://12factor.net/dev-prod-parity) in 12 Factor App.
+As mentioned above, keeping processes identical is a key concept of the principle of [Dev/Prod Parity](https://12factor.net/dev-prod-parity) in 12 Factor App.

 **Step 10:** Get out of `vi` line numbered view mode